 Savory & Tender Fall Apart Pot Roast

 To make an excellent, fall-apart tender pot roast, choose a 2-3 pound piece of chuck roast.
 This particular cut of beef is marbled with a lot of fat and connective tissues and is initially quite tough, but becomes very juicy and fork tender if cooked the right way.
+The fat also adds a lot of flavor!
 Contrary to an already lean and tender piece of meat, which needs a shorter cooking time and dry, high heat, a chuck roast needs to cook for several hours in moist heat.
 In other words, low & slow to break down fat and tenderize the meat for that fall-apart doneness a good pot roast is known for.
-The result is juicy, tender meat that melts in your mouth.
-Various recipes of herbs and spices can be used with this cooking method, and personally I love to use my crock pot to slow cook this wonderful savory meat.
+The result is juicy, tender meat that melts in your mouth!
+Various recipes of herbs and spices can be used with this cooking method, and personally I love to use my crock pot to slow cook this wonderful, savory meat.

 Cooking the Meat